 - Expedited response to reports of Illicit discharge of pollutants to the drainage system and creeks

-7) Will this proposed new fee replace my current fee?
+8) Does this new fee replace the existing fee?

-No. You will continue to pay your current fee ($12 per year for residential).
-The proposed new 2019 Clean Water and Storm Protection Fee will be in addition to what you are currently paying.
-If the City were to propose an increase of the current $12 fee to $56 per year, the City would risk the fee being voted down altogether, and could lose the $12 fee from 1992 which is currently covering a portion of the cost to ensure clean water and infrastructure maintenance that prevents property flooding.
+No. You will continue to pay the existing fee ($12 per year for residential).
+The 2019 Clean Water and Storm Protection Fee is in addition to the 1992 fee.
+If the City had proposed an increase of the $12 fee to $56 per year, the City would have risked the fee being voted down altogether, and could have lost the $12 fee from 1992 which was covering a portion of the cost to provide clean water services and maintain infrastructure to prevent property flooding.